jake-87/blog/content/blog/on-zig.md

 - "It is one of the worst LSPs I have ever used"
 - "Don't get me started"

+Apparently it is very limited when `comptime` comes into play, and cannot handle compound types like 2D arrays.

 I cannot offer much firsthand experience however.
 ### Debug mode